List of Captain Tsubasa characters: Stefan Levin

 Stefan Levin is the captain and a midfielder for the Swedish national team.
-One year before the events of the World Youth tournament, his fiancée Katarina Karen died from a car crash.
+One year before the events of the World Youth tournament, his fiancée Katarina Karen died in a car crash.
 This made him become a cold and heartless person and fulfill his wish of becoming the best soccer player in the world.
-He signs for 1FC Koln and in a match against Hamburger SV in the Bundesliga, he injures Genzo Wakabayashi with his deadly Levin Shoot.
-In the World Youth, Sweden ties against Colombia and the United States in order to avoid playing against Brazil in the knockout matches.
+He signs for 1FC Koln and in a match against Hamburger SV in the Bundesliga, he injures Genzo Wakabayashi with his deadly Levin Shot.
+In the World Youth, Sweden tied against Colombia and the United States to avoid playing against Brazil in the knockout matches.
 Levin finally plays in the match against Germany and injures Karl Heinz Schneider and Deuter Muller with his Levin Shoot, winning against Germany by 5–3.
 In the quarter-finals against Japan, Levin finds himself unable to shake free from Akai Tomeya, who is replacing Hikaru Matsuyama because the latter's girlfriend was injured in a car accident.
 Akai blocks many of Levin's powerful shoots but this causes him grave injuries.
 Levin eventually realizes the error of his ways once Tsubasa tells him that he would never use the ball to hurt his opponents and that Karen would not have liked the kind of soccer he plays now.
 While Sweden plays with all its might, Japan beats Sweden by 1 goal during extra time.
 Despite losing, Levin decides to keep on playing soccer and signs a contract with Bayern Munich.